Yanbo-Zhu/ComputerNetwork/62_Digital_Identity/62_03_PublicKeyInfrastructure_digitalCertificate.md

-# 6 DOMAIN, ORGANIZATION, AND EXTENDED VERIFICATION
+# 6 Domain, Organization and extended vertification